-Palmyra was subordinate to the Roman Empire, but, under Odaenathus’s rule, the relationship between the two states remained friendly.
+Palmyra was subordinate to the Roman Empire and under Odaenathus’s rule, the relationship between the two states remained friendly.
 Palmyra served as a border between the Roman and Persian Empires.
 The Sassanid Persians, however, had been causing a good deal of trouble for the Romans, as they had access to Eastern trade borders in and out of Rome.

 In 260, the Roman emperor Valerian attempted to march against the Sassanids but was defeated.
 Following his defeat, Odaenathus went to battle against the Persians and was successfully able to drive them out of Syria and across the Euphrates River.
-This act greatly benefited the Romans, and served the strengthened ties between the two empires.
-The Romans made Odaenathus the governor of the Eastern part of the Roman Empire, and he was granted the title “King of Kings.”
+This act greatly benefited the Romans and served the strengthened ties between the two empires.
+The Romans made Odaenathus the governor of the Eastern part of the Roman Empire and was granted the title “King of Kings.”

-At the beginning of her rule, she followed in her husband’s footsteps, working along with the Roman’s interest.
+At the beginning of her rule, she followed in her husband’s footsteps, working along with Rome’s interests.
 However, the Roman Empire was undergoing its Imperial Crisis, and internal conflicts prevented the Empire from maintaining control far beyond the borders of Rome.

 With the center of Rome crumbling, Zenobia turned her focus to expanding her own empire.
-In 269, she focused on strengthening her own military and concentrating her power in the East, and in 270, she broke off friendly relations with Rome and began taking over their lands.
+In 269, she focused on strengthening her own military and concentrating her power in the East.
+In 270, she broke off friendly relations with Rome and began taking over their lands.

-In 271, the Roman emperor Aurelian set out on a campaign to defeat Zanobia and reclaim the lands now under her rule.
-Bringing his strongest forces, the two clashed at the Battle of Immae , in the city of Daphne in 272.
+In 271, the Roman emperor Aurelian set out on a campaign to defeat Zenobia and reclaim the lands now under her rule.
+Bringing his strongest forces, the two clashed at the Battle of Immae in the city of Daphne in 272.

 Some accounts claim she was brought back to Rome and paraded through the streets in chains in Aurelian’s parade of triumph.
 Others say that she never made it to Rome, having either starved or poisoned herself on the journey back.
 However, the most reliable sources claim that she was taken back to Rome and released, eventually marrying a Roman man.